yzane/vscode-markdown-pdf/README.md

   - If you set a directory with a `relative path`, it will be created if the directory does not exist
   - If you set a directory with an `absolute path`, an error occurs if the directory does not exist

+#### `markdown-pdf.outputDirectoryRelativePathFile`
+  - If `markdown-pdf.outputDirectoryRelativePathFile` option is set to `true`, the relative path set with [markdown-pdf.outputDirectory](#markdown-pdfoutputDirectory) is interpreted as relative from the file
+  - boolean.
+Default: false

 ### Styles options

 #### `markdown-pdf.styles`